© Copyright – 2015 – Athletics Illustrated

 The beer exchanges were approximately 6.4 / 7.4 / 7.7 / 7.5.

 “The race wasn’t as smooth as I’d hoped.
 Legs felt good during the warm-up and strides, but after one lap I found it hard to find my running rhythm.
 Was tough against the wind on the homestretch.
 I felt like I had to lean into it each lap, which isn’t how you want to come in to the beer exchange, shared Finlayson.

 Asked how the drinking went he replied, “The drinking was smooth, quicker than in San Francisco.
 I knew I was running somewhere around 5:10 pace, but was trying to avoid doing the calculations in my head.

-The current world record is held by Scotsman Lewis Kent, who is from Glasgow, currently living in Ontario.
+The current world record is held by Scotsman Lewis Kent, who is from Glasgow, and currently living in Ontario.
 He accomplished the record using a beer called Amsterdam Blonde.

-American James Neilson was the first person to break the five minute barrier with his 2014 performance using Budwieser.
+American James Neilson was the first person to break the five-minute barrier with his 2014 performance using Budwieser.
 Although Kingston Beer Mile does recognise the record, there is a dispute whether Anheuser Busch’s flagship beverage is actually a beer.
 See story here.